lukehorvat/flashular/README.md

 All contributions are welcome.

 As you've probably noticed, Flashular development has been set up to take advantage of [Bower](https://github.com/bower/bower) and [Grunt](https://github.com/gruntjs/grunt).
-Perhaps a tad overkill for a project of this size, but then again you don't *have* to use them.
-If you do, just run `npm install` and `bower install` to get your dependencies sorted out.
+So if you're into that sort of thing, just run `npm install` and `bower install` to get your dependencies sorted out.

 Make your changes to [flashular.coffee](/src/flashular.coffee), but ensure you also commit the compiled [flashular.js](/bin/flashular.js).
 Run the `grunt watch` task to auto-compile CoffeeScript to JavaScript as you work.

+### Development Roadmap

+Some things to look at doing:
+- A small sample/demo application.
+- Specs.
+- Replicate more functionality of the Rails flash.
+- Make the flashAlerts directive more compatible with other front-end frameworks e.g. Foundation.